 I like hiking Bear Mountain in the late afternoon/early evening.
 This way, you can see the views by day and at golden hour, when everything is glowing in golden light.
 You also get fewer crowds after 2 PM, which is especially desirable on weekends.
 Just be sure to head back down before it gets dark.
 (This is a heavily trafficked trail with lots of places to rest, picnic, and take pictures.
 Thus, getting lost shouldn’t be a problem.)

 Hiking shoes are not required.
-You can easily navigate this hike’s forested switchbacks in sneakers, but some extra traction might be nice if you plan to go off-path to climb rocks or trees.
+You can easily navigate this hike’s forested switchbacks in sneakers.
+Some extra traction might be nice, though, if you plan to go off-path to climb rocks or trees.
 Also: there is plenty of shade, but it helps to bring water if it’s a hot day.
 There are no fountains on the mountain.
 Finally, be mindful of mountain bikers if you do go off path.
 They come at you fast– but watching them from a safe distance is quite the thrill.

-Tour Blue Hill at Stone Barns (+ Stay for a Meal at One of the World’s 50 Best Restaurants)
+Blue Hill at Stone Barns (Tour Farm + Stay for a Meal at One of the World’s 50 Best Restaurants)

 Dan Barber’s amazing Blue Hill at Stone Barns concept– an experiential farm, artisan market, and farm-to-table restaurant all-in-one, is well worth booking a tour and a table.
 (As far as upstate New York day trips go, this is one of the easiest and most popular.
 The restaurant also has a second location in the village, but visiting the upstate mothership is the quintessential experience.)